ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/reporting-connector.md

 #### Reporting Connector on IIS
 1. Create a directory to host the files of the connector service, e.g. _C:\SymbioServices\Reporting\Connector_
-2. After building the reporting project, which contains Conector Service, Copy all files and folders of the service into this directory.
+2. Copy all files and folders of the service into this directory.
 3. In IIS Manager:
     1. Create a new Application pool (No Managed Code/Integrated) and assign a user account with appropriate rights (Full Control) to the created directory in step 1.
     2. Create a new Application (Web Site) using the created pool and selecting the created directory.